-As it was mentioned and shown above (Fig. 1 (c)), turbofan has turbine and fan located on common axis.
-There are application examples, when renewable energy driven wind turbine is employed to rotate fans to ventilate road tunnels [9].
-This type of turbofan is often applied in industry [10] when burning natural gas.
+As was mentioned and shown above (Fig. 1c), a turbofan has a turbine and fan located on a common axis.
+There are application examples in which the renewable energy driven wind turbine is employed to rotate fans to ventilate road tunnels [9].
+This type of turbofan is often applied in industrial applications [10] when burning natural gas.